-- CR6.1.
-Except where modified by the individual race rule, any required action to put an item of equipment on/in or take it off/out of any container, holder or pole must be genuinely attempted mounted. - CR6.2.
-If any piece of equipment is dropped by a rider when attempting to put it on/in or take it off/out of any container, holder or pole, the rider may dismount to put the piece of equipment into/onto or take it out/off the container, holder or pole, dismounted.
-The rider must however remount to continue the race. - CR6.3.
-The rider may continue with any piece of equipment, not necessarily the one that he/she was originally carrying. - CR6.4.
-If a piece of equipment is displaced after a rider has crossed the Start/Finish line and before the next rider has crossed the Start/Finish line, it is the responsibility of the active rider to replace it.
-To do so, he/she should ride to the dislodged equipment immediately, make the correction and then re-cross the Start/Finish line before continuing with their part of the race.
+- Equipment that is to be dropped in to a container or holder may be released from the rider's hand without contact being made between the hand and the container or holder.
+However the equipment must make contact with the container or be released over the container to be deemed a genuine attempt. - CR6.3.
+If any piece of equipment is dropped by a rider to put it on/in or take it off/out of any container, holder or pole, or if the container, holder or pole is displaced by the rider or pony, after a genuine attempt, the rider may dismount to put the piece of equipment into/onto or take it out/off the container, holder or pole, dismounted.
+The rider must however remount to continue the race. - CR6.4.
+The rider may continue with any piece of equipment, not necessarily the one that he/she was originally carrying. - CR6.5.
+If a piece of equipment is displaced after a rider has crossed the Start/Finish line or Changeover line to finish their part of the race and before the next rider has crossed the Start/Finish line or changeover line to start their part of the race, either rider may replace it.
+To do so, he/she should ride to the dislodged equipment immediately, make the correction and then re-cross the Start/Finish line or changeover line (as appropriate) before continuing with their part of the race. - CR6.6.
+If a piece of equipment is displaced after a rider has crossed the Start/Finish line or Changeover line to finish their part of the race and after the next rider has crossed the Start/Finish line or changeover line to start their part of the race, the current rider must replace it.
+To do so, he/she should first rewind any actions already completed by them in their part of the race, then ride to the dislodged equipment, make the correction and then recross the Start/Finish line or changeover line (as appropriate) before restarting with their part of the race (only applies when the displacement of the equipment is not due to the actions of the current rider or their pony).

-CR6.5.
+CR6.7.
 If a piece of equipment is displaced after the last rider in that lane has crossed the Finish line, no elimination is incurred.